softwareconstruction240/softwareconstruction/instruction/java-fundamentals/java-fundamentals.md

 | char    | 16          | Textual characters             |
 | boolean | 1           | True or false                  |

 Java is a strongly typed language, and so you must always specify the type of a variable.
-Often times the complier can infer the type of the variable from its context.
-In that case you can used the simplified `var` keyword to designate that you are declaring a variable with an implicit type.
+Oftentimes the compiler can infer the type of the variable from its context.
+In that case you can use the simplified `var` keyword to designate that you are declaring a variable with an implicit type.
 In the following example, the compiler can infer that you are creating an `int` variable for `number2` based on the assignment of the integer value.

 ```java
 int number1 = 1;